 Tips to get the most out of social clubs

 This varies from club to club.
-Some of our social clubs are deliberately smaller to attract your less outgoing older neighbours: so there’ll be 15 people maximum at our Creative Writing club.
-Others – like our annual birthday celebrations – will have around 100 people chatting, laughing and dancing away.
-But typically there are between 10-30 people for you to get to know at our social clubs.
+Some of our social clubs are deliberately smaller to attract your less outgoing older neighbours, while others – like our annual birthday celebrations – will have lots of people chatting, laughing and dancing away.
+But typically there are between 10-15 people for you to get to know at our social clubs.

 The activities are there to attract people along, but the point of a quiz night, for example, is not to win – as with all our activities, it’s way of getting people chatting, letting loose and feeling part of a community.